filecoin-shipyard/NFT-Snapshot-Bot/README.md

 ## Source code

-- The source code is available at https://github.com/blockrockettech/NFTSnapshot-Bot/
+The source and more project info is available at https://github.com/blockrockettech/NFTSnapshot-Bot/

 ## License